blinktrade/docs-legacy/source/includes/_websocket.md

 ### List APIKeys

-Returns all your APIKeys, **note** that your APISecret and APIPassword are only shown when you created the APIKey
+Returns all your APIKeys, **note** that your APISecret and APIPassword are only shown when were created

 > __EXAMPLE RESPONSE__